Esphome based Immich digital photo frame https://jtenniswood.github.io/espframe/

 • Control it from the frame or a browser

-Use simple touch gestures to wake, sleep, or skip photos.
+Use simple touch gestures to wake, sleep, or advance to the next photo.
 Open the built-in web page on your phone or computer to change photo sources, timing, brightness, Immich settings, and display options.

-• Use Home Assistant if you want to, but do not depend on it
+• Use Home Assistant if you want to, but it is not required

 Espframe works by itself.
 If you already use Home Assistant, it can also appear there as an ESPHome device for dashboard controls, automations, and updates.